shopware5/shopware/UPGRADE-5.6.md

 * Changed content type pages to display the off canvas menu in mobile view
 * Changed `sAdmin::sGetCountryList` to use CountryService
 * Changed the pagesize for the snippets module
+* Changed the handling of browser notifications to support browsers without notifications

 ## 5.6.0